Simha-Kalimipalli/sleepifier.ai/README.md

 # sleepifier.ai
 This is the frontEnd for Sleepifier.AI, An app that helps you use your sleep data in order to help you sleep smoother.
-The overall app was made with ([John Zhang](https://github.com/john-zhang-uoft) at New YearNewHack 2021 but has been expanded.
+The overall app was made with [John Zhang](https://github.com/john-zhang-uoft) at New Year NewHack 2021 but has been expanded.
-)

 # Tech Used
  Languages
- * python
+ * Python
-     * altair
+     * Altair
-     * Falsk
+     * Flask
- * css
+ * CSS
- * html
+ * HTML

 # Example of Data output